ajaylg/xyz-trade/README.md

 1. run the "flutter pub get" command to get dependencies
 2. run the "flutter run" command to run this flutter application
+3. Please find the username and password from this URL [https://dummyjson.com/users]